Majorization requires infinitely many second laws: Applications

+Note that the molecular diffusion ordering corresponds to the so-called \emph{diffusion model} on the graph $P_{|\Omega|}$, which has been studied by the plasma physics community \cite{hay2017extreme,kolmes2020recovering}.
+The solution to the issues presented before its definition comes from the fact only interactions between adjacent compartment are allowed by \eqref{nearest neigh} and that the permutation of probabilities is prohibited by \eqref{diffusion element}.
+Definition \eqref{molec def} resembles elementary thermal operations, except for the fact that ETO usually allow the interaction between any pair of compartments and, moreover, the permutation of probabilities is allowed (cf. \cite{lostaglio2018elementary}).
+Definition \eqref{molec def} is also closely related to \emph{continuous majorization} \cite{lostaglio2022continuous,korzekwa2022optimizing,zylka1985note}, which avoids the permutation of probabilities by adding a continuity constraint to majorization (see \cite[Theorem 3]{lostaglio2022continuous}) but allows the interaction between non-adjacent compartments.

+Note that the uniform distribution remains unchanged when any operator of the form prescribed by Definition \eqref{molec def} is applied (in particular, $(r_s,r_t) \mapsto (r_s,r_t)$ provided $r_s=r_t=1/|\Omega|$ in \eqref{diffusion element}), and that $p \preceq_{md} q$ implies $p \preceq q$ since any operator allowed by \eqref{molec def} is a doubly stochastic matrix.
+Moreover, as expected, there is no steady state aside from the uniform distribution.
+(This is the case since any distribution with a couple of different entries $r_s \neq r_t$ will not be mapped to itself by \eqref{diffusion element}.)

-However, the main result in this work still holds, namely, that an infinite family of functions is needed in order to emulate the role of the second law for molecular diffusion.
+By analogy with majorization, we can define families of second laws of molecular diffusion.
+In fact, the main result in this work still holds, namely, an infinite family of functions is needed in order to emulate the role of the second law for molecular diffusion provided $|\Omega| \geq 3$.
 The reason for this is that the transitions which are not allowed by majorization do not happen by molecular diffusion and, in particular, the transitions allowed by majorization in $S \subseteq \mathbb P_{\Omega}$ (see the proof of Theorem \ref{dim majo}) would also take place by molecular diffusion given that they only involve the exchange of probability mass between adjacent elements in $\Omega$ (which correspond to the interchange of molecules between adjacent compartments in our example with the gas in a box).
 Hence, the order relations in $S$ given by majorization coincide with those given by molecular diffusion and the conclusion also holds in this case.
-That is, an infinite number of functions is required in order to emulate the role of the second law for molecular diffusion.
-We could similarly argue the applicability of our result for $d$-majorization in the case of molecular diffusion whenever our system is surrounded by a heat bath.
+The case where $|\Omega|=2$ differs with the single-function scenario from majorization and actually requires at least two functions to build a family of second laws.
+We show this in the following corollary.

+\begin{corollary} If $|\Omega| \geq 3$, then there is no finite family of second laws of molecular diffusion.
+However, if $|\Omega| = 2$, then the smallest family of second laws of molecular diffusion consists of two functions. \end{corollary}